 - 1. One image per page of each object requested for indemnity, and include:

-- Number matching the number used in the lists for Question 12/Item 2 and Question 13/Item 3
+- Number matching the number used in the list for Question 11/Item 2

 - Artist

 - Title

 - Date

 - Medium

 - Dimensions

-- NOTE: DO NOT INCLUDE LENDER OR VALUE

-- 2. NEW: Ten images, one object per page, to highlight the exhibition.
+- NOTE: DO NOT INCLUDE LENDER OR VALUE - 2.
+NEW: Ten images (one object per page) to highlight the exhibition.
 Preference is that the images represent objects requested for indemnity.
-The applicant determines the order of the images, which should best present the exhibition by theme, or chronology, nature, significance, rarity, etc. The order of the images does not need to follow the numerical order used in the lists for Question 12/Item 2 and Question 13/Item 3.
+The applicant determines the order of the images, which should best present the exhibition by theme, or chronology, nature, significance, rarity, etc. The order of the images does not need to follow the numerical order used in the list for Question 11/Item 2.

-Number the highlight images 1-10 (these are NOT the same numbers as in Item 2 and 3 lists), and include on each page:
+Number the highlight images 1-10 (these are NOT the same numbers as in the Item 2 list), and include on each page:

-- Number matching the number used in the lists for Question 12/Item 2 and Question 13/Item 3
+- Number matching the number used in the list for Question11/Item 2

 - Artist

 - Title

 - Date

 - Medium

 - Dimensions

 - NOTE: DO NOT INCLUDE LENDER OR VALUE, AND DO NOT INCLUDE EXPLANATORY TEXT (see next)